mrustl/sepals-and-petals/README.md

 This packages showcases the appifyr package.

-You can install and the code locally or try the hosted version on the [OpenCPU Cloud Server](http://retowyss.ocpu.io/sepals-and-petals/www/)
+1. You can install and run the code locally or
+2. try the hosted version on the [OpenCPU Cloud Server](http://retowyss.ocpu.io/sepals-and-petals/www/)